JoryHogeveen/view-admin-as/readme.txt

 *	Temporarily change your own capabilities (non-destructively)
 *	View your site as an unregistered visitor
 *	Switch language/locale on backend and frontend
+*	Make combinations of the above view types
 *	Easily switch back anytime
 *	Completely secure (see *Security* below)
 *	Do all the above without logging out!